Theme

 What appears notable

-Based on the official model page, the main points of interest are the strong software engineering framing, explicit support for agent teams and skills, and the combination of benchmark positioning with deployment guidance.
+The official model page is useful for checking the software-engineering framing, support for agent teams and skills, and the combination of benchmark positioning with deployment guidance.

 Before using